 It is interesting that true consumption acts more like it does in the model with complete contingent claims, though measured relative consumption and the real exchange rate are negatively correlated.
 We do not see an increase in utility consumption after a positive shock.
 In fact, it may decrease.
 First, consumption of services from durables cannot change, because it is predetermined by the stock of durables.
 While there is a positive wealth effect that would tend to increase the consumption of nondurables, this is more than offset by the increase in their relative price.
 That is, the substitution effect dominates the wealth effect, and demand for nondurables falls.
-In Figure 4, we show impulse response functions for a one-standard-deviation shock in the durable good sector of home country.
-In the face of the shock, home total consumption increases relative to foreign consumption.
-The price of nondurable increases (or the price of durable decreases.)
-The consumption of nondurable goods decreases, in that the substitution effect dominates the wealth effect.
-Although the terms of trade deteriorate, the real exchange rate appreciates due to a strong increase in the price of nondurable goods.
+As shown in the impulse response functions of Figure 3, the consumption of nondurable goods decreases in the face of a one-standard-deviation shock in the durable good sector, in that the substitution effect dominates the wealth effect.
+As a result, nondurable consumption is positively correlated with the real exchange rate in our model.
+We calculate the correlation between nondurable consumption and the real exchange rate for Canada, Japan, uK, and US.
+It is positive for Canada, Japan and US (0.22 in Canada, 0.09 in Japan, and 0.15 in US), but negative for UK (-0.04).
+Though our